What are MLA citations? Learn how to use this common citation method to cite your sources in your academic writing properly.

 Because online citations are constantly changing, writers should always check with the most recent MLA version to ensure they cite correctly.
 They also should ask their teacher what formatting is necessary when writing papers for school.

-For more help, check out our round-up of the best citation software.
+If you need help, check out our guide to the best citation manager.

 Join over 15,000 writers today